apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-code.md

 The first parameter of [getOutputStream](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/StreamGraph.html#getOutputStream-java.lang.String-java.util.function.Function-java.util.function.Function-) is the output stream ID.
 We will use _wikipedia-stats_ and since it contains no special characters, we won't bother configuring a physical name so Samza will use the stream ID as the topic name.

-The second and third parameters are the key extractor and the message extractor, respectively.
-We have no key, so the key extractor simply produces null.
-The message extractor simply passes the message because it's already the correct type for the _json_ serde.
+The second and third parameters are the *key extractor* and the *message extractor*, respectively.
+We have no key, so the *key extractor* simply produces null.
+The *message extractor* simply passes the message because it's already the correct type for the _json_ serde.
 Note: we could have skipped the previous [map](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/MessageStream.html#map-org.apache.samza.operators.functions.MapFunction-) operator and invoked our formatter here, but we kept them separate for pedagogical purposes.

 Finally, we can send our output to the output stream using the [sendTo](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/MessageStream.html#sendTo-org.apache.samza.operators.OutputStream-) operator:
 {% highlight java %}